hobbo91/BetterBright/README.md

 ## What it does

-Better control over the PSP display brightness.
+Better control over the PSP display brightness!

 This allows you to utilise the full brightness range (0-100), which is otherwise unavailable with a stock PSP.